Shaktisinh Gohil

 Shaktisinh Harishchandrasinhji Gohil (born 4 April 1960) is an Indian politician.
 He is a Member of Parliament and a member of the Indian National Congress.
-He is party in-charge for state affairs of Delhi and Haryana and national spokesperson of All India Congress Committee.
+He was appointed president of the Gujarat Pradesh Congress Committee in June 2023, in the run up to 2024 general election.
+He served in that position till 23 June 2025, when he resigned taking the moral responsibility for the defeat of the party's candidates in the by-polls to Kadi and Visavadar Assembly constituencies.

-Shaktisinh served as Minister of Finance, Health, Education, Narmada in two consecutive state governments from 1991 to 1995.
+Shaktisinh has served as Minister of Finance, Health, Education, Narmada in two consecutive state governments from 1991 to 1995.
 He also led the opposition parties in the Gujarat Legislative Assembly as the Leader of Opposition from 2007 to 2012.

 Early life and education

 Shaktisinh was born on 4 April 1960 at Limda in Bhavnagar district, then in Bombay State.
 He is the eldest son of royal family of the erstwhile princely state of Limda of Saurashtra region in Gujarat.
 His mother Rajkumari Rajendrakuwarba, is the eldest daughter of the last ruler of Gadhka.
 He is also related to the royal families of Dared, Lodhika and Rajpur.

 His grandfather Darbar Saheb Shri Ranjitsinhji Bhavsinhji was last ruler of Limda and an independence activist who took active part in Arz-I-hukumat movement against Junagadh Nawab’s decision to join Pakistan.
 Ranjitsinhji served as first Member of the Legislative Assembly (India) from Gadhada constituency after its creation in 1967.

 Shaktisinh holds degree of Bachelor in science with specialization in chemistry from Bhavnagar University and Masters in law from Saurashtra University.

 He also holds a diploma in journalism.